MaterializeInc/materialize/doc/developer/design/20240625_source_versioning__table_from_sources.md

-more often than not these options cause upstream data that does not need to be brought into Materialize to be ingested, and by using explicit statements for each table to be ingested it makes Materialize configuration much more amenable to object<->state mappings in tools like DBT and Terraform.
+more often than not these options cause upstream data that does not need to be brought into Materialize to be ingested, and by using explicit statements for each table to be ingested it makes Materialize configuration much more amenable to object<->state mappings in tools like dbt and Terraform.

-We can eventually reintroduce syntactic sugar to perform a similar function to `FOR ALL TABLES` and `FOR SCHEMAS` if necessary.
+We can eventually reintroduce syntactic sugar to perform a similar function to `FOR ALL TABLES` and `FOR SCHEMAS` if necessary, or introduce a new SQL command that returns all known upstream tables and columns for a source.

 ### Implementation Plan

-1. Separate the planning of *sources* and *subsources* such that sources are fully planned before any linked subsources.
+1. Separate the planning of _sources_ and _subsources_ such that sources are fully planned before any linked subsources.
 Part of this work has been prototyped in: https://github.com/MaterializeInc/materialize/pull/27320

-2. Introduce the concept of *read-only tables* that link to a source ingestion and an upstream 'reference' specifying which upstream table to ingest into this table.
+2. Introduce the concept of _read-only tables_ that link to a source ingestion and an upstream 'reference' specifying which upstream table to ingest into this table.

 3. Update the CREATE TABLE statement to allow creation of a read-only table